maptime/map-accessibility-guidelines/BestPractices.md

 <a name="section1">
 ## Section I. Key Takeaways:</a>
 1. Focus on the purpose of the map, what story are you trying to tell?
+2. Design for a diverse set of users who will interact with your map(s).
-2. Something that is dead on mobile, is dead.
+3. Something that is dead on mobile, is dead.
-3. Usability first, accessibility next.
+4. Accessibility is not a barrier to innovation.
+Think usability first, accessibility next.
-4. Simplicity is best, don't force it.
+5. Simplicity is best, don't force it.
 Keep asking: Does everybody need this?
-5. Accessibility is about people.
+6. Accessibility is about people.
 Only people can evaluate true accessibility.
 WAVE can help facilitate human interaction but it is not the catch-all answer.
-6. Enable the experience, don't make the experience.
+7. Enable the experience, don't make the experience.
-7. Keyboard user != Screen reader user, but Keyboard user ≈ Screen reader user.
+8. Keyboard user != Screen reader user, but Keyboard user ≈ Screen reader user.
-8. There are some things you just can't make accessible.
+9. There are some things you just can't make accessible.

 <a name="section2" />